 The following promotion is organized in the framework of the CycleLogistics project and coordinated by the European Cyclists’ Federation ECF asbl (Rue Franklin 28, 1000 Brussels).

-Running from May 2011 until April 2014 and spanning 11 countries, the EU-funded project CycleLogistics aims to reduce energy used in urban freight transport by replacing unnecessary motorised vehicles with cargo bikes for intra-urban delivery and goods transport in Europe.
+Running from May 2014 and spanning 11 countries, the EU-funded project CycleLogistics aimed to reduce energy used in urban freight transport by replacing unnecessary motorised vehicles with bikes and cargo bikes for intra-urban delivery and goods transport in Europe.

 1. ENTRIES AND ELIGIBILITY

-Prize draws are open only to the first 100 participants who complete the CycleLogistics Bike To Shop BXL survey about their month-long experience of bike to shop in Brussels (https://www.surveymonkey.com/s/D8PWCDR) and who
+Prize draws are open to all participants who complete the CycleLogistics Bike To Shop survey and who: